 - juice of half a lime

-- 2 tbsp fresh cilantro or flat leaf parsley chopped
+- 2 tablespoon fresh cilantro or flat leaf parsley chopped

 - salt and pepper to taste